yookue/ts-lang-utils/README.md

 5️⃣ Utilities for number
 6️⃣ Utilities for object
 7️⃣ Utilities for random
+8️⃣ Utilities for regex
-8️⃣ Utilities for string
+9️⃣ Utilities for string
-9️⃣ Utilities for thread
+🔟 Utilities for thread

 ## Quickstart